barbatus/typescript-compiler/README.md

 [This](https://github.com/barbatus/typescript) TypeScript package is used as a TypeScript provider.

 ## Getting Started
-Register a TS plugin with one of two provided compilers as follows:
+Register new Meteor plugin and add inside one of two provided compilers as follows:
 ````ts
 Plugin.registerCompiler({
   extensions: ['ts'],